smr547/pbs_demo/glossary.md

 ## Anti-terms

 PBS is very configurable and each deployment introduces terms that may be unique to a particular environment.
-The downside is that there is PBS documentation on the web which, while accurate for another deployment, can be confusing and misleading for Rainin suers.
+The downside is that there is PBS documentation on the web which, while accurate for another deployment, can be confusing and misleading for Raijin users.
 Some terms to watch out for:

 * ``VNode`` -- this is a nebulous term that has a very vague definition in the PBS manual.
 Until somebody can give a coherent definition of what a VNode means on Raijin it is best to avoid the term.